acemarco1311/Shoes-Store-Search-Feature/README.md

 - Modify app.js file based on your database implementation and computer setup.
 --> Run your server.

+Files you need to care for the search algorithm:
+- public/index.html: webpage
+- public/javascripts/page.js: Front-end, interact with users
+- routes/index.js: route handler in the server
+- app.js: Your setup (my setup only work on my computer, you need to modify this file).

 Check out the Demo Video for more information: